FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 During the writing of this tutorial, I utilized [Aiven’s cloud data platform](https://aiven.io/kafka-connect) which offers the option to use Kafka in the free trial.
 However, you are free to choose any cloud service that suits your requirements and preferences.

 ## Installing Dashboard 2.0
-In this section, we will install Dashboard 2.0, we will display the temperature data of different areas on the Dashboard 2.0 chart at real-time.
+In this section, we will install Dashboard 2.0, we will display the temperature data of different region on the Dashboard 2.0 chart at real-time.

 1. Install Node-RED Dashboard 2.0.
 Follow these [instructions](https://dashboard.flowfuse.com/getting-started.html) to install.
 2. Create your first group, page, theme, and base.